mpax235/mpax235-os/README.md

 Julieta Ulanovsky, Sol Matas, Juan Pablo del Peral and Jacques Le Bailly for the **Montserrat** font.

 Zeh Fernando for the **DOS VGA 437** font.

+edk2 Project for the Color definitions of EFI colors used in the UEFI firmware.